USAFA-ECE/ece382/docs/intro.md

 - Each documentation statement must be specific enough that it explicitly describes what assistance was provided, how it was used in completing the assignment, and who provided the assistance.
 - If no help was received on this assignment, the documentation statement must state “None.”
 - If you checked answers with anyone, you must document with whom on which problems.
 You must document whether you made any changes or not.
 If you did make changes, you must document the problems you changed and the reasons why.
-- Vague documentation statements will result in a 5% deduction on the assignment.
+- Vague documentation statements will result in a **5% deduction on the assignment**.

 ### Sample Documentation
 Consider the following examples when writing your own detailed documentation statements: